adobiss/resample-web-service/README.md

 - Resampled files stored on server are deleted as a background task after client download
 - Minor workflow improvements

 Concurrency - currently implemented by declaring path operation functions with 'def'.
-In such case FastAPI runs each function in an external threadpool that is then awaited, instead of being called directly ([see FastAPI documentation] (https://fastapi.tiangolo.com/async/#very-technical-details).
+In such case FastAPI runs each function in an external threadpool that is then awaited, instead of being called directly ([see FastAPI documentation](https://fastapi.tiangolo.com/async/#very-technical-details).
 Functionality tested by submitting two POST requests (file upload) with 5 second sleep timer activated to 'http://127.0.0.1:8000/resample/' via Postman and referencing server's 'print' messages.

 ### General info